Wainwright Stampede Association

 West Bleachers Built

-An engineer was hired to draft plans to give the public a better view on the bleachers form the west.
-Large sections of the present bleachers were built and in 1963 the west bleachers were finished adding 3300 seats bringing the seating capacity to 7000.
+An engineer was hired to draft plans to give the public a better view on the bleachers from the west.
+Large sections of the present bleachers were built, the finished bleachers added 3,300 seats bringing the seating capacity to 7,000.

 1967